Blog / Beginner's handbook / What’s the Best Method for Printing T-shirts

 Learn more: Best Quality T-Shirts for Printing

-DTF stands for direct-to-film printing, and it’s one of the most versatile t-shirt printing methods available in the industry.
+DTF stands for direct-to-film printing, one of the most versatile t-shirt printing methods available in the industry.
 Different from the previous, this t-shirt printing technique requires a film to transfer the design to your t-shirt.
 The process can be done with different types of fabric.

 How does DTF work?